 Iceland is sometimes know as “the land of waterfalls”.
 There are so many that nobody knows how many there are exactly.
 In the Winter, some waterfalls can freeze but the larger waterfalls keep flowing.
 Sightseeing travellers can be treated to fantastic ice features at these waterfalls.
-Although we encourage you to visit and capture the beauty of these Natural marvels, it is important to respect the dangers of these locations such as extremely slippery surfaces or falling icicles.
+Although we encourage you to visit and capture the natural beauty of these Natural marvels, it is important to respect the dangers of these locations such as extremely slippery surfaces or falling icicles.

 Skutafoss is hidden away in a secret valley.
 This scene is captured from inside a cave.
 It well known to locals but difficult to find if you are driving yourself because it is not sign posted or visible from the road.